osm2vectortiles/osm2vectortiles/README.md

 You should also check out our associated bachelor thesis **[Updatable Vector Tiles from OpenStreetMap](https://cdn.rawgit.com/osm2vectortiles/bachelor-thesis/882a46977f7b984fc59be188335127d62921c44c/thesis.pdf)** if you like a more scientific approach to the project.

 ## Downloads

+:warning: *The original vector tile downloads are no longer active and should not be used in production due to copyright infringement claims.
+Please download the new vector tiles from* **https://openmaptiles.org/downloads**.

 Download the entire world, city or country extracts from http://osm2vectortiles.org/downloads.